 Let me introduce you to urban trees.

-I have delivered keynotes for general and specialist audiences about street trees, cities, social history and the urban environment.
+I have delivered talks and keynotes for general and specialist audiences about trees, cities, social history and the urban environment.
 I have worked with:

 - Street Trees for Living